KSSidll/Arru/README.md

 - Comparisons between prices at different shops
 - Ranking of categories and shops based on total money spent

+### TBD

+- Alternative names for Products and Product Categories for easier searching
+- Filtering for easier searching

 # Tech Stack & Libraries

 - Developed in Android Studio Iguana (currently on version `Beta 1`)